CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 #### OPS.2.4.A22 Redundant use of mobile communication networks (A)

-For the protection of the communication networks of the remote maintenance with high availability requirements, redundant connection or communication networks SHOULD be established.
+For the protection of the communication networks of the remote maintenance in case of high availability requirements, redundant connection or communication networks SHOULD be established.

 #### OPS.2.4.A23 Planning the Safe Use in a Secure Network Segment [IT Operations]